Student loan forgiveness application is now open: Here’s how to apply

 After your application has been submitted, it will be reviewed to determine if you qualify for debt relief, and the Education Department will “work with your loan servicer(s) to process your relief.”

-The application, found here, is available in both English and Spanish and on mobile and desktop devices.
+The application which can be found here is available in both English and Spanish and on mobile and desktop devices.

 An estimated 1 million to 5 million people will be required to provide that extra documentation, the Education Department said in a recent submission to the White House’s Office of Management and Budget.